High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Direct-amplification enabled harmonic generation for seeding a high-repetition-rate free-electron laser

-To demonstrate the feasibility of the proposed technique, start-to-end simulations~\cite{reiche1999genesis} have been carried out with the typical parameters of a soft X-ray FEL.
-The electron beam is at 2.5 GeV with duration of 110 fs (FWHM), peak current of 800 A, energy spread of 0.19 MeV and normalized emittance of 0.4 mm mrad.
-Each undulator section is 4 m except for the second modulator in Fig.~1(b), which is 2.4 m.
-The period lengths of the modulator and radiator are 8 cm and 4.1 cm, respectively.
-The externally coherent seed laser is produced by the fourth harmonic generation of a commercial infrared fiber laser at 1030 nm.
-The achievable average power of the seed laser at 257.5 nm is about 0.35 W under the condition of 1 MW peak power, 350 fs pulse duration (FWHM) and 1 MHz repetition rate.
-The peak power of seed laser is adjustable to meet the specific requirements of HGHG and EEHG.
+Typical parameters of a soft X-ray FEL is used here.
+The electron beam is at 2.5 GeV energy with spread of 0.19 MeV, duration of 110 fs (FWHM), peak current of 800 A and normalized emittance of 0.4 mm mrad.
+At the entrance of the modulator, the longitudinal phase space and current distribution of the electron beam are shown in Fig.~\ref{fig2}(a).
+The externally coherent seed laser is at 257.5 nm and is produced by the fourth harmonic generation of a commercial infrared fiber laser at 1030 nm.
+The pulse duration is 350 fs (FWHM).
+The modulator is an in-vacuum undulator with a 2.3 T peak magnetic field at 5.3 mm gap~\cite{leontowich2021lower}.
+K parameter of the modulator is 17.5.

-The required harmonic number for reaching the wavelength of EUV range is about 19-th, which can be generated by a single stage HGHG.
-Nineteenth harmonic generation is almost the limit of a single-stage HGHG with the above parameters.
-The peak power of the seed laser is 1 MW in this case and 11.6 times the slice energy spread is imprinted on the electron beam after the 8-m-long modulator.
-By setting the momentum compaction of the dispersive section as 34 $\mu$m, the energy modulation is transformed into spatial density modulation, as shown in Fig.2(a).